facussc24/Proyecto-barack/docs/backend.md

 - **GitHub Pages / `docs/`**: contains only static HTML, CSS and JavaScript.
 No server-side code runs here.
 - **API server**: runs separately, stores data and broadcasts changes.
 It can be started with plain Python.

-The frontend reads the server URL from `localStorage` (`apiUrl`) or from the `API_URL` environment variable at build time.
-If none is provided it defaults to `http://localhost:5000/api/data`.

 ## API endpoints